 Below are some resources about Somatic Experiencing you may find helpful.

-By William Schroeder, MA, LPC All of us have been there.
-That moment were you feel so overwhelmed that you...
+By William Schroeder, MA, LPC Clinically Reviewed and approved by Teri Schroeder, LCSW All of us have been there.
+That...

 By William Schroeder, LPC Somatic Experiencing (SE) is a form of therapy developed by Dr. Peter Levine to help individuals...